The Beginners Guide to Homeschooling

 Don’t try to do it all – Don’t try to do the “7-hour school day” that is done in public and private schools.
 It is better if your kids are understanding concepts than trying to rush through or sit for long hours due to a “deadline” that you put on yourself.
 You only need a few hours a day to cover the basics.

 Don’t be hard on yourself – If someone or everyone wakes up on the wrong side of the bed one day, take an unplanned break to go to the park or just spend quality time together.
 Take a deep breath and be thankful that you are there with your children in their formidable years.

 Join a homeschool association – Unfortunately, not everyone is a fan of homeschooling, or even allowing us the freedom to raise out children as we see fit.
 Legal problems can arise, even in the freest homeschool states.
 Seek out either a state homeschool association or join Homeschool Legal Defense Association.
 There are fees involved, but you get a powerful group of protection when they are on your side.

 How much does it cost to homeschool?

-- One of the reasons I suggested to give yourself at least a week to choose curriculum was both for cost and quality.
-As you read about different curriculums, try to find one that your children can understand, but with a challenge as well.
+One of the reasons I suggested giving yourself at least a week to choose a curriculum was both for cost and quality.
+Try to find one that fits your child’s learning style so they can understand it, yet still, be challenged.
 They will be more successful when they realize they are familiar with some content.
-This will give them confidence to learn the new stuff.
+This will give them the confidence to learn new stuff.

 Am I qualified?